-I visit Tesco very infrequently, mainly to stock up on Giant Beans in Tomato Sauce (01).
+I visit Tesco very infrequently, mainly to stock up on their meat free sausages (01).
 At the checkout my change included a couple of 1p coins that, without thinking, I popped into the charity can.
 Then I looked at the label.
 It said...
 Cancer Research UK!

 That happened a couple of weeks ago and I'm still smarting.
 Yet it was a cheap wake up call because, since then, I've been looking at each and every charity can with a greater awareness of just how commonplace they are.

 And their charity shops are woven into the fabric of any town of consequence.

 The Yellow Pages list eleven for Edinburgh and a further five in towns nearby.
 And they've got 600 throughout the country, all getting their stock for free and what they receive when re-selling is almost all pure profit.

 I wonder how many people directly affected by the smoking ban are aware that CRUK is a primary sponsor of ASH and all the Centres for Tobacco Control?
 Probably not that many.
 Or that they have a penchant for running block petitions on their web site.
 They ran one up to the 23 July 2012 in support of plain packs.

 These are infamous because their results are padded by individuals using work/home/second/Internet cafe computers to log on using fake IDs - and many of their helpers are their own staff, volunteers, or friends in the medical profession.
 They've done it before and admitted the technique.
 They've got 3,985 permanent or fixed term staff (02), fund 4000 researchers and doctors and have 44,500 volunteers to help staff their shops or organise fund raising activities, so you can be certain any "petition" they initiate will have 50,000 plus "signatures".